A Campus Update: Reaching Milestones & Reaffirming Commitments

 Pressing Forward Despite COVID-19

-Our employees have built a strong, healthy and successful business, and we remain committed to our Franklinton campus as part of our long-term plan for the future.
+Our employees and leadership team have built a strong, healthy and successful business, and we remain committed to our Franklinton campus as part of our long-term plan for the future.

 “We believe we are doing the right thing for our people by creating the best place to work and grow and for our community by investing in and creating opportunity for our neighbors,” said Michael Bukach, senior manager of employee engagement.
 “This is essential and we’re not going to pause on progress if we have the capability to honor our commitment to our growing staff and the community.”